tardate/LittleArduinoProjects/Electronics101/LED/CandleEmulator/README.md

 * [making a LED-Candle based on the 3 cent MCU](https://cpldcpu.wordpress.com/2019/09/28/a-led-candle-based-on-the-3-cent-mcu/)

-In this little project I am simply exploring the [emulator code](https://github.com/cpldcpu/CandleLEDhack) that Tim relesaed and adapting it for Arduino.
+In this little project I am simply exploring the [emulator code](https://github.com/cpldcpu/CandleLEDhack) that Tim released and adapting it for Arduino.

 ## Emultion Algorithm Essentials

-[Tim's work](https://cpldcpu.wordpress.com/2013/12/08/hacking-a-candleflicker-led/) basically established that the LED emultation:
+[Tim's work](https://cpldcpu.wordpress.com/2013/12/08/hacking-a-candleflicker-led/) basically established that flicker LEDs:

-* LED is driven with a PWM signal at around 440Hz
+* drive the LED with a PWM signal at around 440Hz
-* 16 levels of brightness are used
+* use 16 levels of brightness
   - the lowest 4 hardly ever used (<0.4% of samples)
   - 50% of samples are max brightness
   - the other 12 levels are almost evenly distributed
-* the brigthness level is changed every 32 cycles (Tim calls a "frame")
+* changes the brightness level every 32 cycles (Tim calls a "frame")

 ## Construction

-Randomply selected pin 11 on the Arduino for the LED.
+Randomly selected pin 11 on the Arduino for the LED.
 The code implements a pulse-width modulation (PWM) algorithm but just uses a GPIO pin to drive the LED (so does not need a pin with hardware PWM).

-A low value (220Ω) current-limiting resistor ensures decent brightness with a yellow LED while keeping current in-spec.
+A low value (220Ω) current-limiting resistor ensures decent brightness with a yellow LED while keeping current within spec.

 ![bb](./assets/CandleEmulator_bb.jpg?raw=true)